-To assess the sentiment of the reviews, we recruit two coders to evaluate the sentiment of the reviews.
+To assess the sentiment of the reviews, we also recruit two coders to evaluate the sentiment of the reviews.
 The coders were unaware of the study's purpose.
 Each coder was presented review texts and were asked to rate whether the review is positive, negative or neutral.
 To prevent potential biases, we did not present any description of the computer product.
 Second, to prevent ordering bias, each coder received a different random order of reviews.
 We also made sure the two coders complete the tasks independently.

-For the reliability of the coded review sentiment, two reliability scores were calculated for each of the product reviews [26].
-We obtained 0.8208 on Krippendorff's alpha, which exceeded the recommended value 0.70 [27].
-We also had 96.67% on Cohen's kappa which also exceeded the recommendation value of 0.80 [28].
+For the reliability of the coded review sentiment, two reliability scores were calculated for each of the product reviews (Lombard et al. 2002).
+We obtained 0.8208 on Krippendorff's alpha, which exceeded the recommended value 0.70 (Krippendorff 2004).
+We also had 96.67% on Cohen's kappa which also exceeded the recommendation value of 0.80 (Cohen 1968).

 As the sentiment coding is deemed reliable, we dropped the two reviews with coders' disagreed evaluation, and grouped the remaining ones by their sentiment.

 Then we randomly selected two from positive reviews, one from neutral reviews and two from negative reviews as our stimulus.

-4.3 Experiment Procedure
+4.3 Experiment procedure